cjdomacena/cjdomacena/README.md

-## Hey there!
-I'm Christian Domacena 👋
+## Hey there! 👋

-- I'm a senior IT major at NJIT.
+- I'm a frontend developer
-- I love solving problems using current technologies!
+- Currently a senior at NJIT pursuing a BS in IT specializing in web applications.
-- I am passionate about web development!
+- Fun fact: I ♥️🧋

 ### My Toolbox
 <p>